Updated on March 18th, 2026 by Felix Martinez

 Business Overview

-Hormel was formed all the way back in 1891, when George A. Hormel established the Geo.
+Hormel was founded in 1891, when George A. Hormel established Geo.
 A. Hormel & Company in Austin, Minnesota.
 Consumers took a liking to Hormel’s fresh pork products, which were a novelty at the time.
 In 1926, the company produced the world’s first canned ham.

 In recent years, it has added more natural products to complement its processed offerings, such as Justin’s and Applegate.